carmenbianca/report-liferay/plan.md

 Human Resources, Legal, finances, sales, consulting, and other.
 Remote workers are also registered as working for the Dublin office.

+(For posterity's sake---although the manual says otherwise---the office is described *after* the departments because departments span offices.)

 ## The problem {#the-problem}

 ### What

-Liferay has a lot of software under various licenses.
+Liferay has a lot of software under various \glspl{license}.
 Liferay gives legal assurances to its customers about its Intellectual Property, and therefore needs to make sure that all code is correctly licensed.
 However, the current methods of assuring the correctness of its licensing are manual.
 This does not scale in